Lhx94As/Awesome-Spoken-Language-Identification/README.md

 **Updated descriptions for some papers.
 For those I didn't, either I forgot what it is exactly about or the title is too straightforward.**
 **A pytorch x-vector implementation was put in this repo, yet I recommend more the asv-subtools and kaldi recipe, theirs are better**
 # News:
-1. The odyssey 2022 will be held in late June
+1. The interspeech 2022 will be held in late September.
-2. The interspeech 2022 will be held in late September
+2. JSTSP held a special issue for self-supervised learning for speech signal processing, papers may be released soon.
-3. The SLT is calling for papers!
-(DDL: July)
+3. NIST LRE 2022 is calling for participation.

 # Recommended conferences&Journals:
-Interspeech, Odyssey, ICASSP, APSIPA, ASRU, SLT, TASLP, JSTSP, Speech Comm, Signal Processing Letter, etc.
+Interspeech, Odyssey, ICASSP, APSIPA, ASRU, SLT, TSP, TASLP, JSTSP, Speech Comm, Signal Processing Letter, etc.
 # Useful Links:
 ## Datasets:
 [NIST Language Recognition Evaluation](https://www.nist.gov/itl/iad/mig/language-recognition) (The most famous and commonly used data)